Write an Abstract Page in APA Format Using Microsoft Word

 Note: The first line is NOT indented.
 Paragraphs in the main text are, but not the abstract paragraph.

-Explanation for Figure 3 (if required) is as follows:
+Instructions for Figure 3 (if needed) are:

-1. Select the Home tab.
+1. Select the Home tab at the top of the screen.

 Example of an Abstract in APA Format

-Example of an Abstract in APA FormatFigure 4: Example of an Abstract in APA Format
+Example of an Abstract in APA FormatFigure 4: Example of an Abstract in APA Format in a Student Paper

 Example of a Professional Abstract in APA FormatFigure 5: Example of a Professional Abstract in APA Format